KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

  > **ReturnNextPreviewPage** : Search-UnifiedAuditLog returns audit records sorted by date.
 However, you can fetch only a maximum of 5,000 records using this method.
 If more matching records exist, attempts to fetch the data will result in an er

 ### SessionId

+In this example, the script first imports the Exchange Online Management module and creates a remote connection to Exchange Online.
+It then sets the start and end dates for the search, and uses the Search-UnifiedAuditLog cmdlet to search the Unified Audit Log for entries within the specified date range.
+The script then uses a foreach loop to scan through the array of records returned by the cmdlet, and processes each record as needed.
+In this case, it prints the operation name and user identity for each record.

 ```powershell
 # Import the Exchange Online Management module
 Import-Module ExchangeOnlineManagement